gdavid7/sandbox-classic/README.md

 # sandbox
-> Program for automated typing.
+> Program for undetectable, automated typing.

 Automatically types text in [Nitro Type](https://www.nitrotype.com).
 Using a simple graphical interface, you are able to specify speed, accuracy, amount of races and more!

+This program is easily the most undetectable bot in Nitro Type due to all of the random variables.

 ![](header.png)